Mens et Manus America Initiative

 A conversation with Jason Jay, Senior Lecturer, MIT Sloan School

 Think of the last time you tried to talk to someone about social, environment, or political issues where you didn't already agree.
 How well did it go?
 These conversations are critical for our families, organizations, and democracy, but too often get stuck.
 MIT Sloan Senior Lecturer Jason Jay will hold an interactive workshop based on his new book Breaking Through Gridlock, giving personalized guidance on how to get unstuck.
 Join us if you are ready to go beyond "preaching to the choir" and lead change across the lines.
-This is the fourth event in the Mens et Manus America series, exploring current social, political, and economic challenges in the U.S.

 Monday, May 1, 2017